Pimchaonk/TechDemo-Passwordless/README.md

 export WS_PREVIEW_HOST="$C9_PID.vfs.cloud9.$WS_REGION.amazonaws.com"
 export WS_PREVIEW_URL="https://${WS_PREVIEW_HOST}"
 ```
-Specify an e-mail address for the test user you will create and use in this workshop.
 Use an e-mail address you have easy access to since we do not have registration system.
-So we must include the user within database for authentication system manually:

 ```
 export WS_EMAIL=<replace with your email>
 ```

-Let's double check your environment variables are set properly:
+Check environment variables are set properly:

 ```
 env | grep WS_